stfc/PSycloneBench/ocean/nemo/nemolite2d/manual_versions/README.md

     NEMOLite2D.
 This is a C data-parallel implementation of the non-PSyKAl form.

-    - `single_file_sycl`: SYCL version of the single-file form of NEMOLite2D.
-    This is a C++ data-parallel implementation of the non-PSyKAl form.

-    - `single_file_opencl_tasks_fortran`: OpenCL version of the single-file form of NEMOLite2D.
-This is a Fortran (using clFortran) task-parallel implementation of the non-PSyKAl form.

-    - `single_file_sycl_tasks`: SYCL version of the single-file form of NEMOLite2D.
-This is a C++ task-parallel implementation of the non-PSyKAl form.

 ## Makefile ##
 A top-level Makefile is provided to recurse down to the multiple implementations, compile them and execute them using a common set of